Table of Contents

 Let’s dive into our handpicked list of some of the best education apps for students that help them use a smartphone as a tool for learning.

 Students are regularly required to submit homework and assignments.
 Teachers are then expected to evaluate and grade them at the earliest possible time.
 But this process is not as easy as it sounds due to the student-to-teacher ratio in modern classrooms.
-Google Classroom is the answer to such needs of streamlining the processes in education.
+Google Classroom is the answer to such needs to streamline the processes in education.
 It is, as the name suggests, a virtual classroom (sort of).

 Just like most learning libraries, its courses are in the form of video lectures that display a recording of drawings on a virtual blackboard, just like a professor giving a lecture.